EASS-HIT-PART-A-2024-CLASS-VI/MichelleCain_FoodOrdering/backend/README.md

 Start the FastAPI application:

 uvicorn backend.app.main:app --host 0.0.0.0 --port 8000

 Visit the app at http://localhost:8000.

 ---

 ## **🧪 Running Tests**
-Run unit and integration tests: pytest
+Run unit and integration tests with the following command:

+pytest

+To run specific tests:
+pytest path/to/test_file.py

 ---

 ## **🐳 Docker Support**
 Build the Docker Image:

 docker build -t food-ordering-backend .

 Run the Docker Container:

-docker run -d -p 8000:8000 food-ordering-backend Access the app at http://localhost:8000.
+docker run -d -p 8000:8000 food-ordering-backend

+Access the app at http://localhost:8000.

 ---

 ## 🙌 Contributing
 Contributions are welcome!
-Feel free to open issues or submit pull requests
+Feel free to open issues or submit pull requests For more information on FastAPI, visit: https://fastapi.tiangolo.com/ For more information on Docker, visit: https://www.docker.com/